razol102/Doggo/README.md

 Doggo comes with a compact attachment that easily fits onto your dog's collar or harness, tracking their activity and seamlessly communicating with the mobile app.

-For more details please read our project proposal file.
+For more details please read the project proposal file.